Egalitarian and Just Digital Currency Networks: Justice via Joint Egalitarian Coin Minting

 Achieving distributive justice within a currency network requires a joint coin minting regime that is agreeable to all communities in the network.
 Indeed, the admission of an agent to one community in a just network must affect the distribution of wealth in another, and the exchange rates volatility requires joint efforts in order to maintain distributive justice over time.
 The joint minting regime required to achieve that is a natural extension of egalitarian coin minting to the network setting.

-\begin{definition}[Joint Egalitarian Minting] A currency network history is said to employ \textit{joint egalitarian minting} if at every time step, every agent mints exactly one coin among all currencies in the network.
+\begin{definition}[Joint Egalitarian Minting] A currency network history is said to employ \textit{joint egalitarian minting} if, at every time step, every agent mints exactly one coin among all currencies in the network: Formally, if $\sum_i m_t^i(v) = 1$ for every $t>0$ and $v\in V_t$. \end{definition}